gitkraken/gitlens-docs/gitlens/gitlens-organization.md

 Teams are the best way to organize members of your GitKraken organization.
 In addition, teams can create Shared Workspaces to bring focus to their collaborative work and help identify conflicts by showing what files and branches your team is working on.

-Any member can create a team by visiting the Teams tab within the organization at [app.gitkraken.com](https://app.gitkraken.com/) or within GitKraken Client.
+Any member can create a team by visiting the Teams tab within the organization at [app.gitkraken.com](https://app.gitkraken.com/).
 For more information on creating and working with teams, see the [Teams](/gitkraken-client/teams/) page.

 <img src="/wp-content/uploads/gitkraken-organization-teams.png" class="img-responsive center img-bordered">